spectrocloud/librarium/docs/docs-content/devx/manage-dev-engine/resource-quota.md

 ### Scenario 3

-User B is creating a request to deploy a virtual cluster to the beehive cluster group.
+User B is creating a request to deploy a virtual cluster to a system-level cluster group.
 The virtual cluster is requesting the following resources:

 - 4 CPU
 - 8 GiB Memory